JoshuaJFHolloway/Drover/README.md

 # Drover Assignment

+**Disclaimer**

+Since creating Drover's search page, it has been updated on their end and therefore the format is no longer akin to what I have created.
+Updates such as the order of the inputs being re-organised and the pictures now having a scroll feature.

+On top of this they have changed the specifications of their API.
+Changes like the subscription date now being an integer and not a string means that my project now is submitting incorrect params.
+I will be looking to update this so that it once again has functionality asap.
+But if this repo once pulled down seems to not be functional with the API then you know why.

 **My task was to build their Search Page**

 The page can be found at https://www.joindrover.com/cars/search and there are 2 versions of it (Consumer, Private-Hire) with very small differences between the two.